How to Uninstall Discord Completely [5 Easy Ways]

-- Not being able to uninstall can be a problem, and many reported that they can't uninstall Discord.
+- Not being able to get rid of an app is pretty annoying, and many users reported that they couldn't uninstall Discord.

 - To fix this issue, make sure that you adjust your startup settings accordingly.